Julius Elischer: Personal life

+Honours and recognition

 In his honour, the Royal Australian Institute of Architects created the Julius Elischer Award for Interior Architecture and purchased a building designed by him as their West Australian headquarters at 33 Broadway, Nedlands.
 The building is state heritage listed and was originally built as a showroom for David Foulkes-Taylor for the works of young local artists.
 Another heritage listed work of Elischer is the Melvista Lodge & Nursing Home, also located in Nedlands.

+In 2023 the WA Chapter of the AIA awarded 1965 Wollaston College Chapel the Richard Roach Jewell Award for Enduring Architecture 58 years after it was completed.